Activists break in and release 3,000 mink from Wisconsin fur farm

 Attempts to reach the farm for comment were unsuccessful.

-The same farm was previously broken into in 1997, when 800 mink were released, the North American Animal Liberation Press Office added.
+The same farm was broken into in 1997, when 800 mink were released, the North American Animal Liberation Press Office reports on its website.

-Mink are found throughout Minnesota, though lakeshore and riverfront developments have reduced their populations, the state's Department of Natural Resources wrote on its website.
+American minks are found in Wisconsin and Minnesota.
+Their populations remain healthy in Minnesota, according to the state's Department of Natural Resources.
+The species is currently in the "least concern" category for population according to the International Union for Conservation of Nature.